Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: Introduction

 This paper is organized as follows.
 In Sec.~\ref{Sec:Review}, we review results on impurity scattering in $d$-wave superconductors.
 We derive the low-energy 4-node Dirac theory from a microscopic model.
 We review how restrictions to 2- and 1-node models are \emph{effectively topological}, i.e.\ correspond to models for surface states of bulk TSCs.
 We summarize results for the thermal conductivity, density of states, and multifractal spectra of low- and finite-energy wave functions.
 We discuss the quantum critical ``stacking'' of multifractal finite-energy states and the connection to plateau transitions in quantum Hall effects that has recently been found to occur in these models \cite{Ghorashi18,Sbierski}.

-In Sec.~\ref{Sec:Results} we introduce the model studied here, a single 2D Dirac fermion with QGD.
-We then present the main numerical results of this paper; these consist of the density of states and multifractal exponents throughout the energy spectrum, for a range of disorder strengths and system sizes.
+In Sec.~\ref{Sec:Results} we present the main numerical results of this paper for the five different variants (a)--(e) of the model defined by Eq.~(\ref{DiracRVH}).
+Our results consist of the density of states and multifractal exponents throughout the energy spectrum, for a range of disorder strengths and system sizes.
 We contrast our results to conventional expectations, and discuss them in light of the multifractal stacking phenomenon.

 The appendices detail more technical considerations.
 In Appendix \ref{Sec:Gravity}, we show how velocity randomness is embedded in a generally covariant framework for 2+1-D Dirac fermions propagating through curved spacetime.
 In Appendix \ref{Sec:3HeB} we show how electric potentials couple gravitationally to the single Majorana surface cone predicted to occur at the boundary of a class DIII TSC.
 Finally, in Appendix \ref{Sec:Sym} we present a symmetry analysis of the Dirac fermion with QGD, and the possible connection to the thermal QHPT in class D.